Drob99/devnotes/major-uni-courses/swe316-software-design-and-construction/Lecture Notes/lecture-11.md

         beverage2 = new Vanilla(beverage2);
         System.out.println(beverage2.getDescription() + " $" + beverage2.cost());

-        // At this moment, beverage2 is an instanceof Vanilla ONLY.
+        // At this moment, beverage2 is an instanceof Vanilla in the eyes of the virtual machine

         // If we want to remove the Vanilla shot.
-Maybe, the customer did not want it anymore. beverage2 = beverage2.beverage; // Quite elegant!
+Maybe, the customer did not want it anymore. beverage2 = (Vanilla) beverage2.beverage; // Quite elegant!
+Assuming Vanilla class has a beverage private variable.
     }
 }
 ```